 This normalization results in a consistent taxonomy by coercing the range sort of the feature declaration interestedIn on the domain sort researchScientist to the most general sort that is compatible with the declarations of this feature inherited from its supersorts.
 If there had been no compatible range sorts for this feature, this normalization would have reported an inconsistent feature declaration.
-The normalization rules for taxonomy consistency check are described more formally in [5], along with pseudo-code.
+The normalization rules for taxonomy consistency check are described more formally in [2].